How the adoption of electric vehicles is changing with improvements in battery technology

 Constraints

-Adoption is still constrained by affordability, infrastructure, and execution risk, even as battery technology improves.
+Adoption is still constrained by affordability, infrastructure, execution risk, and more explicit concerns about wear, compatibility, safety, and verification, even as battery technology improves.

-- Upfront cost remains a barrier in many segments, especially where EVs still price above comparable ICE vehicles.
+- Upfront cost remains a barrier in many segments, especially where battery packs still dominate vehicle pricing.

 - Charging access remains uneven for apartment residents, rural drivers, and high-mileage users.